 To make the shrimp paste stock, place all the ingredients in a small bowl and stir to dissolve, then set aside.

 Heat the wok over high heat and add the oil.
 When the oil is hot, add the fish and cook until light golden and nearly cooked through.
 Remove and set aside.
 Drain off all but 1 tablespoon of the oil.
-Reduce the heat to medium, add the garlic paste, kaffir lime leaves and chilli and toss for 1 minute or until fragrant.
+Reduce the heat to medium, add the garlic paste, makrut lime leaves and chilli and toss for 1 minute or until fragrant.
 Return the fish to the wok, then add the beans and stir fry for a moment.
 Stir in the shrimp paste stock and simmer until thick and aromatic.
 Add the green peppercorns, ginger, basil and chilli powder if using.
 If necessary, season with the extra sugar and fish sauce.
-It should taste hot, rich and salty from the shrimp paste and only just slightly sweet and aromatic from the kaffir lime.
+It should taste hot, rich and salty from the shrimp paste and only just slightly sweet and aromatic from the makrut lime.